gridcoin-community/Gridcoin-Site/wiki/faq.md

 ---
 ### Reward calculation: what is magnitude?

 Magnitude is calculated separately for each project.
 When calculating research rewards, a user's magnitude across every project is added together.
+See the [magnitude wiki page](magnitude "wikilink")

 ---
 ### I had a magnitude for some time but it dropped to 0.
 What happened?